Special effects of Batman Returns: Flying Batman

-Penguin death
+The Penguin's death

 In the climactic confrontation, the Penguin unleashes a swarm of bats to attack Batman, but the creatures turn on him instead, forcing the Penguin to crash through a skylight into the waters of his Arctic World lair below.
 For this bat attack sequence, DeVito had to react to invisible CGI bats designed by Video Image animator Andy Kopra.
 Kopra explained the challenge of synchronizing the bats' behavior with DeVito's performance: rather than controlling individual bats directly, he adjusted simulation parameters to match the actor's reactions.
 The bats' size and speed were exaggerated to create a more threatening and believable attack.

 After staggering from the assault, the Penguin falls through a skylight as the lair begins to shake from missile impacts.
-A stuntman in a Penguin costume performed a forty-foot free-fall through breakaway glass into a shallow water tank approximately fourteen feet deep.
+A stuntman in a Penguin costume performed a forty-foot free-fall through breakaway glass into a water tank approximately fourteen feet deep.
 The skylight was constructed from steel, with sections of tempered glass, sheet lead, and breakaway glass precisely rigged to accommodate the stunt.
 The stunt was especially difficult because the stuntman could not see his landing target after the glass was installed, requiring careful calculation and multiple tests to ensure safety.
 Despite the risks, the stunt was successfully executed without injury.